 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.
 With overactive bladder, you have many strong, sudden urges to urinate during the day and night.
 You can get these urges even when you have only a little bit of urine in your bladder.
 You may not be able to hold your urine until you get to the toilet.
 This can lead to urine leakage, called incontinence.
 Even without incontinence, overactive bladder can make it hard to do the things you enjoy.
 The need to drop everything and race to the toilet can disrupt your life.
 And if you leak, even if it's only a little bit, it can be embarrassing.
 Overactive bladder can cause other problems too.
 Hurrying to the toilet can lead to falls and broken bones.
 Overactive bladder can also cause sleeping problems, depression, and urinary tract infections.
 Many people are too shy to talk about their bladder problems.
 But overactive bladder can get better with treatment.
 Don't be afraid to talk with your doctor about how to control your overactive bladder.
-Overactive bladder may be caused by bladder problems, spinal cord injury, or pelvic surgery.
+Overactive bladder may be caused by bladder problems, a spinal cord injury, or pelvic surgery.
 But in many cases, doctors don't know what causes it.
 Some medicines can cause overactive bladder.
 Talk with your doctor about the medicines you're taking to find out if they could affect your bladder.
 But don't stop taking your medicine without talking to your doctor first.
 The main symptoms of overactive bladder are: You may have some or all of these symptoms.
 Your doctor will ask you about your past health.
 You'll have a physical exam and be asked about any symptoms.
 Depending on your symptoms, you may have a pelvic exam.
 Or if your symptoms could be caused by prostate problems, you may have a rectal exam.
 You'll be asked what kinds of fluids you drink and how much.
 Your doctor will also want to know how often you urinate, how much, and if you leak.
 It may help to write down these things in a bladder diary for 3 or 4 days before you see your doctor.
 You'll also be asked about any medicines you take.
 Your doctor will check a sample of your urine.
 Depending on the results, or if your doctor thinks that your problem may have more than one cause, you may have more tests.
-The first step in treatment will be to try some things at home.
-Some medicines can cause this problem.
-Your doctor will check to see if any medicines you take might be causing your symptoms.
+Treatment may start with trying some things at home such as pelvic floor exercises (Kegels) and bladder training.
+Your doctor may check to see if any medicines you take might be causing your symptoms.
 Sometimes medicines can help.
 This includes topical estrogen if thinning of vaginal tissue (atrophy) is a problem.
 Or medicine can help if an enlarged prostate is the problem.
-If your symptoms really bother you or affect your quality of life, your doctor may suggest that you try medicine along with bladder training and exercises.
-These medicines include: For severe overactive bladder or severe urge incontinence that hasn't been controlled by exercises or medicine, treatments include: Current as of: April 30, 2024 Author: Ignite Healthwise, LLC Staff Current as of: April 30, 2024 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
+Your doctor may suggest that you try certain medicines along with bladder training and exercises.
+These include: If the problem is severe, treatments may include: Current as of: April 30, 2024 Author: Ignite Healthwise, LLC Staff Current as of: April 30, 2024 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use and Privacy Policy.
 Learn how we develop our content.
-To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024 Ignite Healthwise, LLC.Topic Contents
+To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024-2025 Ignite Healthwise, LLC.Topic Contents

 Overactive Bladder